mopidy/mopidy/docs/clients/mpd.rst

   - BitMPC crashed if Mopidy was killed or crashed.

-- When we tried to test using Android 4.1.1, BitMPC started and connected to Mopidy without problems, but the app crashed as soon as fire off our search, and continued to crash on startup after that.
+- When we tried to test using Android 4.1.1, BitMPC started and connected to Mopidy without problems, but the app crashed as soon as we fired off our search, and continued to crash on startup after that.

 In conclusion, BitMPC is usable if you got an older Android phone and don't care about looks.
 For newer Android versions, BitMPC will probably not work as